corememltd/cloud-managed-dns/README.md

 **N.B.** you may need to grant yourself permission on the server to be able to do a zone transfer, but this process is out of scope to this document

-Once you have a zone file, you can import it using (replacing the `-n` and `-f` parameters) depending on the view you are importing:
+Once you have a zone file, you can import it using (replacing the `-n` and `-f` parameters) depending on the zone you are importing:

     az network private-dns zone import --subscription 00000000-0000-0000-0000-000000000000 --resource-group cloud-managed-dns --name example.com --file-name example.com.axfr